The Bronze Horseman (novel): Synopsis

 Alexander, by now promoted to major, is injured on the front while trying to save Dr. Matthew Sayers, an American Red Cross doctor with whom Tatiana has been working.
 Tatiana convinces the doctor to operate on him and donates blood to save Alexander, considered a hopeless case.
 She triumphs and Alexander lives; for his actions, he receives the Hero of the Soviet Union medal.
 Tatiana then asks Sayers to help them leave the Soviet Union, with her posing as a Red Cross nurse and Alexander as a Finnish POW.
 Alexander is concerned about the dangers of this plan, especially after finding out that she is pregnant.

 Dimitri visits Alexander as he convalesces and reveals that he knows about the marriage; he threatens to tell the NKVD about Alexander's past if he does not allow Dimitri to flee the Soviet Union with them.
 Dimitri later demands that Tatiana be left behind, ostensibly because she might slow them down, but in fact to drive the couple apart.
 Alexander refuses and loses his temper, punching Dimitri and almost killing him before hospital staff intervene.
 Aware that his arrest is imminent, and in a desperate attempt to save Tatiana, he begs Sayers to tell her he has died while being transported to be promoted to lieutenant colonel, so that she would leave without him.
 Alexander says a final goodbye to the unaware Tatiana, telling her to 'remember Orbeli'.

 After Dr. Sayers tells Tatiana of Alexander's supposed fate, Tatiana refuses to believe it, but is eventually persuaded and agrees to leave with Sayers and with Dimitri posing as the Finn.
 When Dimitri is recognized by the border guards, a firefight kills Dimitri and the guards on both sides of the border, while severely wounding Dr. Sayers.
 An injured Tatiana drives herself and the doctor to Helsinki, where he dies of his injuries.
-She, then leaves for Stockholm, where she stays for several months before traveling by ship to America.
+She then leaves for Stockholm, where she stays for several months before traveling by ship to America.
 Tatiana arrives in Ellis Island in June 1943 and goes into early labor, giving birth to a baby boy whom she names Anthony Alexander Barrington, after his father.

 Film adaptation

 In late 2009 a film version of the book was in development with Andy Tennant as director.
 Production was halted, though the author's script was finished.

 As of June 2011, the option on the book expired and was not renewed with Andy Tennant's production company due to differing ideas and thoughts about how the film script should be written.
 In 2012 ITA Productions bought the rights to the book, appointing Martyn Hall as producer and Sash Andranikian as director.
-Paullina Simons finished the film script in November 2013 and pre-production was scheduled to begin in March 2014 while production was scheduled for early July.
-The film is predicted to be 2.5 hours long.
+Simons finished the film script in November 2013 and pre-production was scheduled to begin in March 2014 while production was scheduled for early July.
+However, in December, 2023, Simons announced that the adaptation rights had expired once more, blaming pro-Russian bias in the media as being responsible for a lack of interest.